 Injured from a dog bite?
 A San Francisco dog bite lawyer may be able to get you compensation for your injuries.
 Contact Wakeford Law today to schedule a free, no-obligation consultation: (415) 569-7495

 If you live in San Francisco and have been attacked by a dangerous dog, you may be wondering what your legal options are.
 At The Wakeford Law Firm, our experienced dog bite lawyer represents victims of dog bite incidents who live in San Francisco and the surrounding North Bay cities

 Client was at a municipal dog park with her dog when another dog became aggressive over a toy.
 Client separated the dogs and in the process suffered a bite to her thumb.
 The insurer for the other dog’s owner claimed it may have been the client’s own dog that bit client and denied coverage.
 Through aggressive advocacy, we were able to convince the insurer to reverse its denial and pay for our client’s injuries.

 Steps to Take After a Dog Bite

 A dog bite can happen when you least expect it.
-Our Marin County dog bite clients often want to know what to do after a dog bite attack.
+Our San Francisco dog bite clients often want to know what to do after a dog bite attack.
 Here are the steps to take if you’ve been bitten or attacked by a dangerous dog.

 After a serious dog bite attack, you might be faced with significant injuries.
 Even with insurance, your medical bills and treatments may be unaffordable.
 In addition, you may be forced to take time off of work while you recover from the dog attack.